 Air (Vayu) – Touch – Movement – Oils/Salves/Lotions

-Herbal Applications: This week-end will focus on the skin and tissues with will focus on oils: making herbal infused oils, salves, and lotions, and salt scrubs.
+Herbal Applications: This week-end will focus on the skin and tissues with a focus on oils: making herbal infused oils, salves, and lotions, and salt scrubs.

-Emotional Dimensions: Air activates the encumbered emotion of Envy we will how this expresses in our lives and bring it to its wisdom state of All-encompassing wisdom.
+Emotional Dimensions: Air activates the encumbered emotion of Envy.
+We will explore how this expresses in our lives and bring it to its wisdom state of all-encompassing wisdom.

 Fire (Agni) – Vision – Transformation – Vinegar/Alcohol Tinctures

 Energetic Properties: – The Fire element is related to the sense of vision and the action of transformation.
 We will work with creative art and accessing our passion